Darkpaster/Darkpaster.github.io/src/content/topics/en/society/discrimination.md

 ### 1. Education and Awareness

 - **Use relative, not absolute, measures** when assessing abilities
-- **Teach critical thinking**—a [study on the effectiveness of training](https://pubmed.ncbi.nlm.nih.gov/37069824/) shows that short training sessions reduce prejudice by 40%
+- **Teach critical thinking** — a [study on the effectiveness of training](https://pubmed.ncbi.nlm.nih.gov/37069824/) shows that short training sessions reduce prejudice by 40%
 - **Disseminate scientific knowledge** about the genetic unity of humanity

 ### 2. Structural Changes

-- **Apply the "principle of great overlap"**—focus on individual data rather than group averages
+- **Apply the "principle of great overlap"** — focus on individual data rather than group averages
-- **Create an inclusive environment**—a [study by the American Psychological Association](https://www.apa.org/monitor/2022/03/news-weight-stigma) shows that special courses for healthcare professionals halve bias
+- **Create an inclusive environment** — a [study by the American Psychological Association](https://www.apa.org/monitor/2022/03/news-weight-stigma) shows that special courses for healthcare professionals halve bias
 - **Implement blind selection procedures** where possible

 ### 3. Legislative Measures